Tom32i/portfolio-old/data/article/serialization.md

 But after using it in several projects, I'm not totally happy with it.
 I've encountered small problems, mostly __assumptions that don't fit my needs__ and __can't be overrided or redefined easily__.
-Wich makes them deal-breakers in my opinion.
+Which makes them deal-breakers in my opinion.

 The solution may be fine for big backends and API where you just want to have your entities serialized "automatically".